RikDuijm/municipality/README.md

 1. Testing what happens if a street is not in the database:
 Expected result: no results shown.

+1. Testing what happens if you hit search without entering anything.
+Expected result: list of all the problems show up.

 **2. Login Functionality**
 1. Does the button login show in all possible scenarios of step 1?